sarah-antillia/Image-Segmentation-CDD-CESM-Mammogram/README.md

 </h2>
  We have trained Mammogram TensorflowUNet Model by using the following
  <b>train_eval_infer.config</b> file. <br>
-Please move to ./projects/Mammogram and run the following bat file.<br>
+Please move to ./projects/Mammogram directory and run the following bat file.<br>
 <pre>
 >1.train.bat
 </pre>